adamenagy/mfgdm-api-tutorial/Custom Properties/index.md

 ## End Users

 After going through the above steps, the custom **property** we just created should be available for all our designs.
-Now we can just use one of the **component version id** we used for e.g. getting a thumbnail and use that here to set the value of our **property**.
+Now we can just use a **component version id**, e.g. the one we used for getting a thumbnail, and use that here to set the value of our **property**.

 ### Set custom property value